 Large mixing bowl

-- Put the fruit, mint, lime juice and zest, and salt in the bowl and stir together.
+- Put all the ingredients in the bowl and stir together.

 - Serve right away, or cover and refrigerate up to overnight.

-Did you know?
 The other name for stone fruit is drupe.
-These fruits are in the same botanical family as almonds—which is why if you break open the pit of a stone fruit, you’ll see a kernel that looks and smells like an almond.
+These fruits are in the same botanical family as almonds — which is why if you break open the pit of a stone fruit, you’ll see a kernel that looks and smells like an almond.